Elder Participants (Winter/Spring 2021)

 Elder Participant

 Ofelia was born in Puebla, Mexico.
-She immigrated to the U.S. in 1991 to join her father, and has been living in Los Angeles for over 17 years.
+She immigrated to the U.S. in 1991 to join her father and has been living in Los Angeles for over 17 years.
 She currently lives in Boyle Heights with her husband, daughter, and several other family members.
-She started working in the garment industry through a connection made by her aunt, and was a threader at a factory in downtown Los Angeles for around three years.
+She began working in the garment industry through a connection made by her aunt and was a threader at a factory in downtown Los Angeles for a few years.
 She is currently working at McDonald’s as a cleaner and cook.

 ofelia’s story →